Hanover Parish: Sights

 Although Hanover is not one of Jamaica's major tourist areas, a tourist resort is situated in the village of Hopewell about 24 km east of Lucea.
 This area has several large hotels, including Round Hill and Tryall (noted for its golf course).
 There is also the Grand Palladium resort and spa in western Hanover and on the northern part of the Negril strip (which falls within Hanover not Westmoreland) are the Grand Lido, Couples, Riu, Sandals, Negril cabins and beaches.

 Lucea Parish Church - The main structure of the Lucea Parish Church building dates back to the 18th century.
 It was built prior to 1725, but records at least establish it in 1725 with oldest baptism recorded.
 It is the oldest building in the parish of Hanover.
 It is said that a tunnel leads from underneath the church to nearby Fort Charlotte, which is approximately 400 m away.

-Fort Charlotte - Commanding the entrance to Lucea Harbor is the well-kept 18th-century Fort Charlotte, constructed in 1745 and renamed in 1778 to honor George III’s Queen Charlotte.
+Fort Charlotte - Commanding the entrance to Lucea Harbor is the well-kept 18th-century Fort Charlotte, constructed in 1745 and renamed in 1778 to honor George III's wife, Queen Charlotte.
 (Prior to that year, it was listed as Lucea Fort.)
 It was erected in defense of the harbor, and stands on a peninsula overlooking the sea channel.
 The War Office in Britain transferred the barracks and Fort Charlotte in 1862, as a gift to the Executive Committee of Jamaica.